 As the availability of 3D models on the net and in databases increases, searching for such models becomes an interesting problem.
 Such a functionality is needed, for instance, in medical image databases, or CAD databases.
 One question is how to specify a query.
-Usually, most researchers pursue the "query by content" approach, where a query is specified by providing a (possibly crude) shape, for which the database is to return best matches.
-(This idea seems to originate from image database retrieval, where it was called QBIC = "query by image content".)
-The fundamental step here is the matching of shapes, i.e., the calculation of a similarity measure.
+Usually, most researchers pursue the "query by content" approach, where a query is specified by providing a (possibly crude) shape, for which the database is to return best matches.10 The fundamental step here is the matching of shapes, i.e., the calculation of a similarity measure.